 The GEM Program

-The GEM program is an innovative mentorship program designed by girls for girls.
+GEM is an innovative mentorship program designed by girls for girls.

-GEM connects high school girls entering grades 10, 11 and 12 with talented women in Toronto for a nine-month mentorship program.
+GEM connects high school girls with talented women in Toronto for a nine-month mentorship program.

-The most important thing GEM offers besides a nurturing mentorship relationship is the opportunity to meet talented professional women, engage in career building experiences, and apply to internships and scholarships.
+The most important thing GEM offers besides a nurturing mentorship relationship is the opportunity to meet talented professional women, engage in career building experiences, and the apply to for internships and scholarships.

 Since 2013 over 100 girls from Toronto have completed our program.
 We have seen mentorship relationships deepen, and girls transformed into confident and capable young women.